sungchun12/airflow-toolkit/README.md

 ### Specific Use Cases

 - Free local dev environment
+- Customize local cluster resources as needed
-- Rapid DAG development without waiting for an equivalent environment to sync DAG changes
+- Rapid DAG development without waiting for an equivalent cloud environment to sync DAG changes
-- Experiment with a wider array of customization and permissions to then handoff to DevOps
+- Experiment with a wider array of customization and permissions
 - Minimal knowledge of kubernetes and helm required

 ### How to Deploy